Mortar/mortar_sqlalchemy/README.rst

 Releasing
 ---------

-To make a release, just update the version in ``setup.py``, tag it and push to https://github.com/Mortar/mortar_mixins and Travis CI should take care of the rest.
+To make a release, just update the version in ``setup.py`` and push to https://github.com/Mortar/mortar_mixins and Carthorse should take care of the rest.